codingwithjae/todoApp/README.md

 ### What I learned

 - This is my first project using a JavaScript framework.
-It wasn't easy, since there are still basic JavaScript concepts that I am still learning. it was an excellent challenge for learning how to use React libraries and React basics concepts.
+It wasn't easy, since there are still basic JavaScript concepts that I am still learning. it was an excellent challenge for learning how to use React libraries and React basics concepts like hooks, custom hooks and local storage.

 ### What can be improve